 \subsection{Single-species templates}

 Cross-correlation analyses are often performed using template spectra that contain lines of individual species, to isolate their contribution from the planet's transmission spectrum one species at a time.
-For this purpose, we calculate transmission spectra that include continuum-forming species and a single, line-forming template species in each case.
-These continuum species are those that provide a smooth Rayleigh scattering opacity, continuum absorption, or collision-induced absorption species, see Table \ref{tab:opacity_species}.
-The template spectra are calculated for each line-forming species listed in Table \ref{tab:opacity_species} and for the five temperatures listed in the previous subsection.
+For this purpose, we calculated transmission spectra that include continuum-forming species and a single, line-forming template species in each case.
+These continuum species are those that provide a smooth Rayleigh scattering opacity, continuum absorption, or CIA species (see Table \ref{tab:opacity_species}).
+The template spectra were calculated for each line-forming species listed in Table \ref{tab:opacity_species} and for the five temperatures listed in the previous subsection.
 For each temperature, we also additionally provide a transmission spectrum that contains only the continuum-forming species.
 These can be used to remove the underlying continuum from the calculated single-species template spectra.
-In total, 730 of these template spectra are generated, including all the atoms, ions, and the two molecules listed in Table \ref{tab:opacity_species}.
+In total, 750 of these template spectra were generated, including all the atoms, ions, and the six molecules listed in Table \ref{tab:opacity_species}.

-We present the templates for a species $i$ in the form of the transit depth above the spectral continuum $d_{\mathrm{t},i}(\lambda)$, given by
+We present the templates for a species, $i$, in the form of the transit depth above the spectral continuum $d_{\mathrm{t},i}(\lambda)$, given by

-where $R_{i}(\lambda)$ is the wavelength-dependent transmission spectrum for a single line-absorption species $i$ and background continuum absorbers, $R_{\mathrm{cont}}(\lambda)$ the transit radius of just the continuum-forming species, and $R_*$ the stellar radius.
-For the latter, we adopt a value of $1 \, R_\odot$ in this study.
+where $R_{i}(\lambda)$ is the wavelength-dependent transmission spectrum for a single line-absorption species, $i$, and background continuum absorbers, $R_{\mathrm{cont}}(\lambda)$ is the transit radius of just the continuum-forming species, and $R_*$ is the stellar radius.
+For $R_*$ we adopted a value of $1 \, R_\odot$ in this study.
 These templates thus describe the contributions of the absorption lines of a species to the transit depth above the spectral continuum.
 To remove small-scale numerical noise and to create a proper continuum normalisation, values of $d_{\mathrm{t},i}(\lambda)$ smaller than $10^{-7}$ are set to 0.